uaf-t3/t3x/README.md

 Gets t3x installed & into a good state by the following steps:
 - Verify functional access to the Internet
 - Ensures basic tools needed for bootstrap (git) are available
-- Fetches latest version of t3x `main` branch.
+- Fetches the latest version of the t3x `main` branch.
 - Setup `$HOME/.bash.d` folder.
 TODO: Wiki page on this!
 - Use `.bash.d/t3x.sh` to ensure `$HOME/t3x/bin` is in `$PATH`

 ### Tools